sassypgh/sassypgh.github.com/README.md

 ## Structure

 - Front Page
     - Upcoming
         - Date
         - Time
         - Location
         - Description
     - Last tweet
     - General Description
-    - Sassy PGH is a meetup for friendly Pittsburgh developers to talk shop about Sass, Compass, and other sweet stuff happening in the front end coding world.</p>
+        - Sassy PGH is a meetup for friendly Pittsburgh developers to talk shop about Sass, Compass, and other sweet stuff happening in the front end coding world.

         Meetups are **6:30 to 8pm** on the **first Wednesday of every month**.
 Get ready for:
         - One twenty minute presentation.
 That's right, 20 minutes.
 Quality over quantity.
 You will leave knowing one thing better than you did when you got here.
         - A whole bunch of chatting.
 About the presentation, awesome things we're building, code conundrums, and/or the fundamental nature of the web.
 It's a damn [http://en.wikipedia.org/wiki/Salon_(gathering)](17th century salon) up in hurrr.
         - Delicious homemade foodstuffs.
 That's right, Sassy Pgh is <del>the only Pittsburgh</del> <del>the only Sass</del> the only meetup anywhere that comes with gourmet provisions fashioned by the hands of the organizers them/ourselves.
-Take out pizza is *over*. <small>(also, BYOB)</small>.</p>
+Take out pizza is *over*. <small>(also, BYOB)</small>.

 - Resources
   - Documentation